Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

-The second stage was annealing the deposited Ni-doped $\mathrm{MoS_2}$ film, following the simulation process used previously for the crystallization of un-doped $\mathrm{MoS_2}$.~\cite{ponomarev2022ReaxFF-MoS2-new} The annealing process was carried out by heating the model at the end of the deposition stage to 5000~K over 50~ps at a ramping rate of 100~K/ps.
+The second stage was annealing the deposited Ni-doped $\mathrm{MoS_2}$ film, following a simulation process similar to that used previously for the crystallization of un-doped $\mathrm{MoS_2}$.~\cite{ponomarev2022ReaxFF-MoS2-new} At this stage, the constraints on the lowermost atoms were removed and the simulation cell height was set to the height of the reflective wall at 4.8~nm with the boundary condition in the $z$-direction changed to periodic to model bulk material.
+The annealing process was carried out by heating the model at the end of the deposition stage to 5000~K over 50~ps at a ramping rate of 100~K/ps.
 The structure was equilibrated at high temperature for 50~ps.
 Then, the structure was cooled to 2000~K at a rate of 30~K/ps followed by equilibration for 300~ps to trigger nucleation.
 Finally, the model was cooled to 300~K over 170~ps (10~K/ps).